Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Discussion

-Among variant algorithms tested the \mbox{JMFAR-sel} which relied on a supervised selection for JM-segment features, achieved the most modest results (Figure~\ref{fig:variant_JMFAR}).
+Among the variants tested, the \mbox{JMFAR-sel} which relied on a supervised selection for JM-segment features, achieved the most modest results (Figure~\ref{fig:variant_JMFAR}).
 This shows that in order to reduce the computational cost, retaining only the most discriminative features, relevant information is lost.
 The overall performance of \mbox{JMFAR-ns}, a variant that excluded spectral features in the classifier, showed a slightly lower accuracy compared to \mbox{JMFAR} (77\% vs 81\% from Table~\ref{tab:performance}), although computational costs were reduced in \mbox{JMFAR-ns}.
-The exclusion of spectral information and reliance on features in the time domain, reduces the number of costly iterations such as fast Fourier transformations (see ~\ref{appendix_A} for more details), thereby reducing the associated computational cost.
-Further, this \mbox{JMFAR-ns} variant achieved the lowest confusion of classification between grazing and rumination frames (which were 9\% and 5\%) yet it had a tendency to underestimate grazing and rumination by 13\% and 19\%, respectively.
+This variant achieved the lowest confusion of classification between grazing and rumination frames (which were 9\% and 5\%) yet it had a tendency to underestimate grazing and rumination by 13\% and 19\%, respectively.
 Hypothetically, this underestimation could be due to an exclusion of the 1.0-1.5~Hz energy band from the analysis, which is associated with regularly performing JM, increasingly significant in grazing and rumination chewing.
 Interesting results were observed when both JM-classification and JM-segment features were used together.
 In this case, the overall performance was 84\% and 81\% for grazing and rumination, respectively.
 This implies an overall improvement of 3\% for rumination in comparison with \mbox{BUFAR}, which could be due to a lower confusion of classification between grazing and rumination.
 The addition of JM~proportional information, in particular the addition of proportions of chews during rumination, improved the recognition performance of rumination and overall.
 This findings support the hypothesis that greater classification accuracy is the result of distinct contributions aggregating across sets of discrimination features (i.e. statistical, temporal or spectral), thereby improving the overall activity recognition process.